Your Ad Here

 Palmer, Massachusetts

 Located midway on CSX's main east-west line between Worcester and Springfield, Massachusetts, Palmer is a great place to hang out and watch trains.
 Passenger trains do not stop in Palmer, but the northbound and southbound Vermonters pause to be handswitched to and from the New England Central and there is considerable freight action.
-The old Palmer station houses a regionally acclaimed take-out restaurant and a small museum, and the surrounding grounds feature an old engine and other equipment.
+The old Palmer station houses a regionally acclaimed railroad-themed restaurant and a small museum, and the surrounding grounds feature an old engine and other equipment.
 Stop by on a weekend and you'll meet lots of railfans.

 We begin with photos taken in January 2005.
 Click on each to enlarge.